arielgarmendia/arch_migration_ADRs/ADRs/assumption4.md

-# FRONTEND work: Some API endpoints reside in domain specific microservices and others reside in the MVC monolith
+# FRONTEND work: Wire new endpoints generated from removal of old endpoints in the MVC monolith

 ## Context and Problem Statement